KomodoPlatform/komodo-wallet-desktop/README.md

 ## On which platforms can I use AtomicDEX Desktop?

-AtomicDEX Desktop has been tested on the following platforms :
+AtomicDEX Desktop has been tested on the following platforms:

 - Windows 10
 - Linux (Ubuntu 18.04)